Using the GQL Browser

 GraphiQL is not maintained by ScienceLogic.
 You can access its documentation at https://github.com/graphql/graphiql.

-The GraphiQL user interface enables you to write and execute operations, define variables, view operation results, and explore your schema, among other things.
+The GQL Browser page (System > Tools > GQL Browser) and GraphiQL user interface enable you to write and execute operations, define variables, view operation results, explore your schema, and more.

-The following sections describe all of the elements you can interact with in the GraphiQL user interface.
+The following sections describe all of the elements you can interact with on these pages.

 Query Pane

-• As you type, GraphiQL intuitively suggests potential fields, arguments, and syntax based on what you've already written and your defined schema.
+• As you type, the pane intuitively suggests potential fields, arguments, and syntax based on what you've already written and your defined schema.

-• Additionally, GraphiQL automatically validates your query or mutation as you type, highlighting any errors in syntax or other elements that would cause your query or mutation to fail.
+• Additionally, the pane automatically validates your query or mutation as you type, highlighting any errors in syntax or other elements that would cause your query or mutation to fail.

-• GraphiQL highlights fields, arguments, syntax, and other important elements in the query pane to make the query or mutation easier to read.
+• The pane highlights fields, arguments, syntax, and other important elements in the query pane to make the query or mutation easier to read.

 • If you need to insert notes or comments in a query or mutation, add them on a line that starts with the # symbol above or below the query or mutation.
-GraphiQL ignores any lines that start with # when executing an operation.
+The pane ignores any lines that start with # when executing an operation.

 • You can use the following keyboard shortcuts in the query pane: